compoundingeffects/bigpictureschool/physics.md

 5. **Symmetry and Invariance**: The laws of physics work the same way no matter where you are or which direction you're facing.
 This idea leads to some of the conservation laws mentioned above.

-6. **Newton's Laws of Motion**: Newton's Laws of Motion describe how objects move:
+6. **Newton's Laws of Motion**.
+Newton's Laws of Motion describe how objects move:
 * **First Law**: Things keep moving or stay still unless a force acts on them.
 * **Second Law**: The more force you apply to an object, the more it accelerates.
 Heavier objects need more force to accelerate the same amount.
 * **Third Law**: When you push on something, it pushes back with equal force.